kenko1290/Platformer-practice/Readme.txt

 This is an exercise in using the pygame module of python.
-The program is a platofrmer game.
+The program is a platformer game.
 Jump on platforms to stay alive.